jpoppe/libglue/README.md

 Code needs to get refactored, etc.

-But since releasing is hard and I am sitting on many personal projects == many lines of code and my :heart: for Python :snake: came somehow back (and now we have types :thinking: :smile:).
+But since releasing is not easy and I have been sitting on quite some personal :snake: projects for many
+:full_moon: == many lines of code.

+Also my :heart: for Python :snake: came somehow back (and now we have types :thinking: :smile:).

 Let's see where this will go. :rocket: